Barack Obama assassination plot in Denver

 Shawn Robert Adolf, Tharin Robert Gartrell and Nathan Dwaine Johnson plotted to assassinate Barack Obama, then the 2008 Democratic Party presidential nominee.
-The trio allegedly planned to shoot Senator Obama with a high-powered rifle during the Democratic National Convention in Denver, Colorado.
+The trio allegedly planned to shoot then Senator Obama with a high-powered rifle during the Democratic National Convention in Denver, Colorado.

 The alleged motive for the attempted assassination was a white supremacist belief that an African American should not be elected President of the United States.
 Gartrell was arrested August 24, 2008, and found to be in possession of rifles and other weaponry; Adolf and Johnson were arrested shortly thereafter.
 In a televised interview after his arrest, Johnson identified Adolf as the man who allegedly hatched the assassination plot and planned to be the shooter.

 Although their suspected white supremacist affiliations led federal authorities to investigate possible ties to a larger group, authorities later downplayed the trio as drug addicts who had little chance of carrying out the plot.
 The three men were charged with drug and weapons charges, but did not face federal charges of threatening a presidential candidate.